xkollar/xkollar.github.io/data/posts/2025-10-17-teaching-probabilities.markdown

 Notice that both the length of the shorter edge of the red region and the area of the red region are equal to $\mathbb{P}(A)$.
-While nice and useful, this is simultaneously also horrible as it stretches your brain to think about probability as a length (one-dimensional) and as an area (two-dimensional), which it is neither of, since it is just a ratio (dimensionless).
-Anyway, if you stomach that, you can use it to draw pictures that can help you reason about probabilities.
+While nice and useful, this is simultaneously horrible as it stretches your brain to think about probability as a length (one-dimensional) and as an area (two-dimensional), neither of which it actually is, since it is just a ratio (dimensionless).
+Anyway, if you can stomach that, you can use it to draw pictures that can help you reason about probabilities.

-Let's look at a demonstrative example in the following picture.
+Let's look at a illustrative example in the following picture.

 <svg viewBox="0 0 300 150" fill="white">
   <style>